-Kansai Gaidai University has an exchange relationship with Keene State College and welcomes over 700 international students annually.
-Through their Asian Studies Program at Kansai Gaidai University, students with none to near fluent Japanese can study for a semester or year.
-In addition to a required 5-credit Spoken Japanese course, students can select from a wide range of courses in English including economics, business, history, sociology, anthropology, religion, art and film studies as well as additional Japanese language courses.
+Kansai Gaidai University is an exchange partner of Keene State College and welcomes over 700 international students annually.
+Through their Asian Studies Program, KSC students with no previous Japanese training can select from a wide range of courses in English including economics, business, history, sociology, anthropology, religion, art and film studies as well as Japanese language classes.

 Fall: Late-August through December Spring: Late-January through June

 KSC students pay the same tuition and fees as they would for a semester at KSC